turingschool/front-end-curriculum/lessons/module-4/intro-to-mod4-slides.md

   </section>
   <section>
     <p>What motivates you to want to be a developer?</p>
+    <p>What has prevented you from doing your best work in the past?</p>
     <p>What motivates you to do your best work?</p>
   </section>
 </section>